Chirpy3D: Part-Aware Multi-View Diffusion for Creative Fine-Grained Object Generation: Experiment

 \textbf{Random sampling.} To evaluate the \textit{creativity} of different methods, we sample from the part latent space, compose novel objects, and compute two diversity measures: \textit{entropy ($H$)} and the \textit{effective number of classes ($e^{H}$)}.
 These metrics compare generated samples against training data to assess how broadly or narrowly the generated objects resemble real-world species.

-We begin by extracting feature embeddings from each generated multi-view image using DINO~\cite{caron2021emerging}.
-We then conduct a retrieval task, searching for the closest training images for each generated view.
-For each view, we retrieve the top-5 most similar species and calculate the frequency distribution of the retrieved species.
-To quantify diversity, we compute the \textit{entropy} of these frequencies, where higher entropy indicates a more diverse set of generated objects.
-The \textit{effective number of classes ($e^{H}$)} provides an interpretable measure of diversity, estimating the number of classes that would appear if they were uniformly distributed.
+We extract DINO~\cite{caron2021emerging} feature embeddings from each generated multi-view image and retrieve the top-5 most similar species from the training set for each view.
+We then compute the frequency distribution of retrieved species.
+To quantify diversity, we compute the \textit{entropy} of these frequencies and the \textit{effective number of classes ($e^{H}=\exp(H)$)}, which estimates the number of classes under a uniform distribution.
 As shown in Table~\ref{tab:retrieval_evaluation}, \ours{} achieves a higher effective class count than PartCraft, indicating greater diversity in generating novel species.